gongahkia/personal-wiki/bach1/law/law101-Contract1/law101-Contract1-week2.md

                 * Case Summary:
                     * RTS began work on basis of letter of intent with "subject to contract" clause whilst parties were NEGOTIATING final contract
                 * UK Court:
-                    * An agreement is a BINDING CONTRACT when parties **CONDUCT** displays there was a clear intention for a contractual relationship between them.
+                    * An agreement is a BINDING CONTRACT when parties' **CONDUCT** displays there was a clear intention for a contractual relationship between them.
                     * *the ‘subject to contract’ clause had been waived by parties’ conduct, such as carrying out works, making payments, etc. It found that the parties intended that there was a contractual relationship between them.*

 ## Solutions to UNCERTAINITY and INCOMPLETENESS